Roses and lavender in full bloom in the Allcock Funeral Home garden.

 The term “sudden” can include the death of any person who has not been seen by a doctor within fourteen days before the death happened.

-In some cases the coroner, after discussion with a doctor, will give the doctor permission to issue a death certificate.
-The usual course of events, however, is that the coroner will order a post mortem examination to establish the cause of death.
+In some cases the Coroner, after discussion with a doctor, will give the doctor permission to issue a Medical Certificate of Cause of Death.
+Alternatively, the Coroner may order a post mortem examination to establish the cause of death.

 The coroner will then either issue a certificate to allow registration of the death in the usual way or, alternatively, they may order an inquest if the cause of death was not natural.
 This would normally happen a few weeks after the death to allow time to thoroughly examine the circumstances surrounding the death.